The Shocking E-Cig Facts Which Have Been Twisted

 Over the past few years, e-cigarettes have been at the centre of continuous controversy, with some claiming they are as bad as cigarettes, and others like Public Health England find that they are 95% less harmful than cigarettes!

-To clear up the confusion, we've gathered up some of the most shocking e-cig statistics and determine whether or not the facts have been twisted…
+To clear up the confusion, we've gathered up some of the most shocking e-cig "facts" and determine whether or not truth have been twisted…

 E-liquids are unhealthy and unnatural